RStankov/SearchObject/example/README.md

-# SearchObject example Rails application
+# SearchObject Example Rails Application

 This is example application showing, one of the possible usages of ```SearchObject```.
 It showcases the following features:

   * Basic search object functionality
   * Default options
   * Using private method helpers in options
-  * Plugins: model, sorting, will_paginate
+  * Plugins: model, sorting, will_paginate, enum

 ## Interesting files: